 This article from the Guardian looks at the use of Vine in reporting on the Ebola crisis in Sierra Leone.

 Launched back in 2012, Medium has just recently taken off in a big way.
 It’s an online platform for publishing written content.
 Medium co-founder, Ev Williams, describes it as “a new place on the internet where people share ideas and stories that are longer than 140 characters and not just for friends”.

 Medium is open to anyone who wants to publish content, though many people simply use it as a place to read new content.
 Users can share articles, and ‘up-vote’ their favourites.
 In that respect, it’s like a combination of several different social network sites.

 The premise behind Medium is that they are trying to promote quality writing, not the reputation or celebrity of a writer’s profile.
 This makes it very important for digital journalism.
 It’s not about who you are, it’s about what you have to say.

 Social media has a vital role to play when it comes to making journalism more accessible.
 The communicative nature of social media not only means that more people can contribute to new stories, but also encourage debate on news once it has broken.

 As digital journalism becomes increasingly mainstream, we reckon social media will continue to develop in order to accommodate and complement it.
 We look forward to seeing what the future will bring for social media and journalism.

 What impact do you think social media is having on journalism?
-We’d love to hear form you.
+We’d love to hear from you.
 Let us know!